WhatsHisIdentifierr/LunariMacros/LNR_JIT.md

 ## Purpose

-If you have functions that need to run fast (like render loops or heavy math), this macro tells Lunari to use lighter obfuscation on them.
+If you have functions that need to run fast (like render loops or heavy math), this macro tells Lunari to use weaker obfuscation on them.
 The function still gets protected, just not as heavily.

 ## Correct Usage ✅